seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       - `clear` does **not** wipe Redis keys outside the configured namespace — proves the namespace-safety point above with a live assertion, not just a comment

-Separately (informational, no plan change needed): `rake tmp:cache:clear` is a raw `rm_rf Dir["tmp/cache/*"]` (`railties/lib/rails/tasks/tmp.rake`) — it doesn't call `Rails.cache.clear` and has no idea what cache store is configured.
-After cutover it will only clear the filesystem-overflow side, leaving Redis-cached items untouched, silently changing this task from "clear the cache" to "clear part of the cache."
-It's invoked by `script/update-from-git.sh`, `script/mini-update-from-git.sh`, `script/load-docker.sh`, and `script/import-docker-data.sh` (all via `rake tmp:clear`, which depends on `tmp:cache:clear`).
+Separately (informational): `rake tmp:cache:clear` is a raw `rm_rf Dir["tmp/cache/*"]`
+(`railties/lib/rails/tasks/tmp.rake`) — it doesn't call `Rails.cache.clear` and has no idea what cache store is configured.
+After cutover it only clears the filesystem-overflow side, leaving Redis-cached items untouched.
+That's correct as-is and needs no change — the task is scoped to `tmp/` by name and does exactly that; it's not meant to be a full cache clear.
+What *did* need
-Not fixed here since it's an operational/deploy-script concern rather than part of the store implementation — worth a follow-up if a full cache clear via these scripts is ever actually relied upon in practice.
+fixing: the deploy/setup scripts that call it (`script/update-from-git.sh`, `script/mini-update-from-git.sh`, `script/load-docker.sh`, `script/import-docker-data.sh`, all via
+`rake tmp:clear`) previously had no step that cleared the Redis side at all, so a deploy expecting a fresh cache would leave stale Redis-cached values in place.
+Fixed:
+- [x] Added `rake seek:clear_cache` (`lib/tasks/seek.rake`), a small reusable task wrapping `Rails.cache.clear`.
+- [x] `lib/tasks/seek_upgrades.rake`'s `seek:upgrade` task already called `Rails.cache.clear`
+      inline (alongside `tmp:clear`) — a pre-existing, independent confirmation that pairing the two is the right pattern.
+Switched it to invoke `seek:clear_cache` instead of duplicating the raw call, so there's one place that does it.
+- [x] All four deploy/setup scripts now run `rake seek:clear_cache` alongside `rake tmp:clear`.

 ## Step 4 — Oversized-entry logging